 It’s not easy to write or to talk about a visit to Sighet Memorial, the former prison where the Romanian elites were brutally exterminated in the first years of communism in Romania.
 There’s no place for clichés, travel tips or attractions.
 It is, however, the place that each and every one of us should visit at least once because ‘those who cannot remember the past are condemned to repeat it’ (George Santayana).

-The words of the Spanish philosopher, reproduced inside the former communist prison, seem painfully appropriate for the very being of the Memorial of the Victims of Communism and of the Resistance from Sighet, envisaged by its founders as an institution of memory.
+The words of the Spanish philosopher reproduced inside the former communist prison, seem painfully appropriate for the very being of the Memorial of the Victims of Communism and of the Resistance from Sighet, envisaged by its founders as an institution of memory.
 A memory that aims to do justice to the victims of the communist crimes, to those who died or suffered opposing the communist repression, but who are often forgotten despite their importance.

-Built in 1897 in Sighet, a small town from Northern Romania, the prison would become after 1945 one of the most dreaded symbols of the communist crimes.
-In 1950, Romania’s most representative personalities from between the wars were taken to this communist prison and few of them survived the tortures and the inhuman conditions of detention.
+Built in 1897 in Sighet, a small town from Maramures, the prison became after 1945 one of the most dreaded symbols of the communist crimes.
+In 1950, Romania’s most representative personalities from between the wars were imprisoned here.
+Very few of them survived the tortures and the inhuman conditions of detention.

-How much it has destroyed and how much has been forgotten are still open questions, but a visit to the Sighet Memorial, a unique museum in Europe, is a necessary step to fill in the blanks of our individual and collective memory.
+How much it has destroyed and how much has been forgotten are still open questions, but a visit to Sighet Memorial, a unique museum in Europe, is a necessary step to fill in the blanks of our individual and collective memory.

-More on www.memorialsighet.ro
+Read more on www.memorialsighet.ro